SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 #   - Data Transformer: Includes a data transformer that enables you to modify data using a GQI data query before making it available to users in low-code apps or dashboards.
 #   - Dashboard: If the Catalog item is a DataMiner dashboard.
 #   - DevTool: If the Catalog item is a DevTool.
-#   - Learning & Sample: If the catalog item is a sample.
+#   - Learning & Sample: If the Catalog item is a sample.
 #   - Product Solution: If the Catalog item is a DataMiner Solution that is an out-of-the-box solution for a specific product.
 #   - Scripted Connector: If the Catalog item is a DataMiner scripted connector.
 #   - Standard Solution: If the Catalog item is a DataMiner Solution that is an out-of-the-box solution for a specific use case or application.